 This course explores methods and technologies that support the integration of business application systems to enhance business value.
 It focuses on integrating systems along the supply chain using XML and Web services.
 Prerequisites: BUAD 3283 and BUAD 3381, or consent of instructor.

-BUAD 4323 Advanced Problems in Business Law (3 credits)
+BUAD 4323 Business Law, Ethics & Tax Regulation (REG) (3 credits)